-As one of the hardiest chameleon species, which is readily available captive bred from reputable breeders such as FL Chams, Panther Chameleons do well in captive environments with consistent care.
+As one of the hardiest chameleon species, Panther Chameleons do well in captive environments with consistent care.
 Adult males are ideally housed in screen enclosures around 4' tall x 2'x2', although they can tolerate smaller enclosures and females require less space.
-Screen enclosures allow for required airflow and space and can be purchased from some panther chameleon breeders including FL Chams.
+Screen enclosures allow for required airflow and space, and are a necessity to help your Panther Chameleon thrive.
 With a live plant, such as a Ficus or Schefflera, and various horizontal branches, the interior of a Panther Chameleon's enclosure is quite simple to design and setup as Panther Chameleons do best without substrate or standing water sources in their enclosure.
 Water is instead provided through daily misting of the enclosure and plants and they then lap the water off of the leaves in their enclosures.

 Lighting for the Panther Chameleon is fairly inexpensive and simple to set up.
 A UVB emitting fluorescent tube light, such as the Zoo Med Reptisun 5.0, and a separate standard incandescent light bulb for heat are all that is required.
 With both on for 12 hours and no additional heat or light source for the remaining time, night temperature drops are actually appreciated by Panther Chameleons as apposed to many other reptile pets.